haekkzer/2Take1Script/README.md

 ### Modders

 - Remember every Modder
+- Karma Scripts from Modders
 - Unmark Friends
+- Mark all as Modders
+- UN-Mark all as Modders
 - Modder Detections (see [note 2](#notes))
   - Max Speed Bypass
   - Illegal Name